Now Accepting Applications for the Denver Metro Area

 Evoke Behavioral Health's team of Board-Certified Behavior Analysts will conduct a full evaluation that may include (but is not limited to): Observation(s) in the home and school setting, interviews with parents, caregivers, educators, and other service providers, formal assessments, and records reviews of previous or current documentation.
 The Caregiver requesting the Evaluation will receive a report including a summary of current needs, services, and achievements, as well as recommendations for future success.

 Parenting children with unique needs doesn't come with a handbook!
-Evoke Behavioral Health offers a 6-week Parent Training Course, personalized to your family's needs and values.
+Evoke Behavioral Health offers parent training personalized to your family's needs and values.
 This course includes (but is not limited to):

 Basics of Applied Behavior Analysis (ABA): why and how it works.